 Cremation is a process where a pet is carefully placed within a private cremation chamber and their body is reduced to its basic elements through heat and evaporation over time.
 Once the process is complete, the remaining elements of the pet are referred to as ‘ashes’ and can be placed inside a vessel or keepsake.

-The time it takes to fully cremate a pet depends on their size and weight.
-Smaller pets, including cats, pocket pets and small dog breeds will take roughly around 30 – 45 minutes.
-Larger pets may require up to a few hours.
+The time it takes to fully cremate a pet depends on their size and weight and can take two or more hours.

 At Lawnswood, we offer private pet cremation services.
 This means that your pet will be cremated individually in their own private chamber.
 Following cremation, your pet’s ashes, and only their ashes, will be returned to you.